 b.
 If the winner defers the matchup choice, the winner is given the player two controller, the loser will then choose the matchup and the winner will select his choice of the two teams.

 The winner of the coin flip chooses Browns - Raiders as the "matchup" and takes player one controller.
 The loser takes player two controller and select his choice of the two teams first, in the "matchup".

 The coin flip winner can only select a particular matchup once throughout the entire tournament.
-For example, if Player A wins the toss and selects browns - raiders, player a cannot call that exact matchup for the rest of the tournament.
+For example, if Player A wins the toss and selects browns - raiders, player a cannot call that exact matchup for the rest of the tournament (including the bracket).
 Player B, however, is free to select that matchup later in the tournament

 Customizing playbooks is permissible. you can access your player change screen (screen where you check player conditions and make substitutions) only twice per half. this helps speed up the games.